-7. The engine and hydraulic oil must be warmed up before operating.
+7. The engine and hydraulic oil must be warmed up

+before operating.
 Allow the power unit to run at approximately 1,800 rpm until the hydraulic filter is warm to the touch.
-The filter is located below the front fuse panel to the left of the dash.
+The filter (A) is located to the inside of the left front fender.